-When Jake Everett was 18 months old, he took one bite of a peanut butter-and-jelly sandwich at day care and his body reacted immediately.
+When Jake Everett was 18 months old, he took one bite of a peanut butter and jelly sandwich at day care and immediately his body reacted.
 He turned dark red, became bloated and vomited repeatedly.

 Even though it wasn’t life-threatening, his reaction was considered extremely severe for a first exposure.

 “I was lucky that I didn’t see him until four hours later,” said Jake’s mother, Kati Everett of Huntersville, North Carolina.
 “Even then, I walked in the room and immediately had to walk away because he looked so scary.”

 His left eye was swollen shut for several days, and his toes were so swollen and red that they looked deformed.
 “You couldn’t recognize him,” his mom recalled.